liliulab/TEATIME/README.md

 ```
 library(devtools)
-devtools::install_github('liliulab/MAGOS')
+devtools::install_github('liliulab/TEATIME')
 ```

 ## Input Data
-MAGOS only requires the reference and the alternate read counts from the VCF file.
-In the the standard VCF format this information can be extracted from the 'AD' (Allelic Depths) section in the FORMAT column.
+### TEATIME provides three options for input files/data.

-For more information, visit the [MAGOS homepage](https://github.com/liliulab/magos/).
+Option 1: Reference and Alternate Read Counts from VCF

-### Single Sample
+TEATIME can utilize reference and alternate read counts directly from a VCF file.
+In the standard VCF format, this information is found in the 'AD' (Allelic Depths) section of the FORMAT column.

 The input data for single sample analysis should be a dataframe or a matrix with two columns.
 Each row corresponds to a point mutation.
 The reference reads in the first column and the alterante reads in the second column.

 | | Ref Counts | Alt Counts|